Home > How to Study Abroad in Europe for a Year

 In this guide, we will touch on each of these subjects, giving you a foundation that will help you move that much closer to stepping onto that airplane and waking up in a new country to call home.

-It depends on who you ask!
 Overall, students typically have extremely rewarding experiences when studying abroad, whether it's for a few months, a year, or even longer.

 When in a new country, especially one you've never been to before, you're bound to experience both highs and lows as you wrap your mind around a new way of living - whether that's Spain, France, or somewhere else.

-One of the most obvious experiences you'll face on day 1 is learning to adapt to not only a new city but an entirely new country.
+One of the most obvious experiences you'll face on day one is learning to adapt to not only a new city but an entirely new country.
 While it's exciting and thrilling, it's also normal for it to feel intimidating and sometimes even overwhelming.

 You're likely going to see a lot of differences between your new country (Italy, anyone?) and your home country - down to the smallest details.
-Plus, the country you go to will likely have a different language than the one back home.
+Plus, the country you go to will likely have a different language from the one back home.

 Talk about sensory overload!
 This is completely normal and should ease as you get used to your new surroundings.
 Here are a few tips to mitigate culture shock and settle in more quickly.